Complete the following workflow to distribute a release.

 Fix any validation errors by editing the release.
 See Adding/Editing Releases.

-of 2 indicate a probable issue, but do not prevent distribution.(Optional) Set distribution options.
+severity of 1 must be resolved before a release can be distributed.severity of 2 indicate a probable issue, but do not prevent distribution.(Optional) Set distribution options.
 See Setting Distribution Options.

 Add the release to the distribution queue.
 See Adding Releases to the Distribution Queue.